-Queens Theatre, in partnership with the acclaimed Camille A. Brown & Dancers, welcomes girls and teens for a fun, 12-part series of free dance workshops.
 CABD’s Every Body Move program fosters and nurtures everyone’s innate creativity through social dance workshops, which joyfully celebrate the rich legacy and history of African American and African diaspora-based movement traditions found in social dance.
-The workshops aim to nurture Black, Brown, and girls of color brilliance through social dance workshops that spur creativity and self-expression, promote health, well-being, and body positivity and nurture pride in the rich and diverse history of New York City's girls and teens of color.
+The workshops aim to nurture the brilliance of Black, Brown, and girls of color through social dance workshops that spur creativity and self-expression, promote health, well-being, and body positivity and nurture pride in the rich and diverse history of New York City’s girls and teens of color.

-These workshops will take place in-person at Queens Theatre located in Flushing Meadows Corona Park.
-Space is extremely limited.
+The workshops will take place in-person at Queens Theatre, located in Flushing Meadows Corona Park.
+Space is limited, so sign up now!

 About the Classes